padrinobook/padrinobook/02-job-vacancy-application.md

     end

-It's an empty file with a bunch of comments which gives you some example about how you can define own own routes.
-Lets define the home, about, and contact actions.
+The controller above defines for our `JobVacancy` the `:page` controller with no specified routes inside the application.
+Let's change this and define the *about*, *contact*, and *home* actions:

-    JobApp.controllers :page do
+    JobVacancy.controllers :page do
-      get :index, :map => '/page/index' do
+      get :about, :map => '/about' do
-        render 'page/index'
+        render :erb, 'page/about'
       end

-      get :about, :map => '/page/about' do
+      get :contact , :map => "/contact" do render :erb, 'page/contact'
-        render 'page/about'
       end

-      get :contact, :map => '/page/contact' do
+      get :home, :map => "/" do
-        render 'page/contact'
+        render :erb, 'page/home'
       end

     end

-As always, let me explain what these lines of code means:
+We will go through each line:

-- `JobApp.controller :page` - define for our JobApp application the name space for the *page* controller
+- `JobVacancy.controller :page` - Define the namespace *page* for our JobVacancy application.
-- `do ... end` - defines a block in ruby - please checkout this section of the famous [Programming Ruby book](http://www.rubycentral.com/pickaxe/tut_containers.html#s2) affectionately know by Rubyists as the 'Pickaxe Book' to learn more about blocks in Ruby.
-It is an important concept to understand because they are used in Padrino everywhere
+- `do ... end` - Define a block in ruby.
+A block defines a space for a method without a name (called anonymous functions) which can be used to pass it to a function as an argument.
-- `get :index, :map => '/page/index'` - the HTTP command *get* starts the declaration of the route followed by the *index* action (in the form of a Ruby symbol FOOTNOTE), and is finally mapped under the explicit URL */page/index*
+- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (in the form of a Ruby *symbol*), and is finally mapped under the explicit URL */about*.
+When you start your server with `bundle exec padrino s` and visit the URL `http.//localhost:3000/about`, you can see the rendered output of this request.
-- `render 'page/index'` - define the route for the view/template which is rendered when the URL gets the *get* request for the route - the views are placed under *app/views/<controller-name>/<action-name>.<html|haml>*
+- `render :erb, 'page/about'` - Define the path where the template for rendering should be.
+In our case it is the `app/views/page/about.erb` file.
+Normally the views are placed under *app/views/<controller-name>/<action-name>.<ending>*The `:erb` tells the renderer to look after ERB templates.
+You could also use `:haml` to indicate that you are using this template language.
+If you are lazy, you can leave the option for the rendering option completely out and leave the matching completely for Padrino.

-If you get confused about what routes you have defined for your application just call `padrino rake routes` - this nice command hunts through your application looking for delicious routes and gives you a nice overview about **URL, REQUEST**, and **PATH** in your terminal:
+To get an confused about what routes you have defined for your application just call `padrino rake routes`:

     $ padrino rake routes
     => Executing Rake routes ...

-    Application: JobApp
+    Application: JobVacancy
     URL                  REQUEST  PATH
-        (:page, :index)        GET    /page/index
-        (:page, :about)        GET    /page/about
+    (:page, :about)        GET    /about
-        (:page, :contact)      GET    /page/contact
+    (:page, :contact)      GET    /contact

-Finally let's track our changes and commit our changes to the repository on GitHub

-    $ git add .
-    $ git commit -m 'creating basic routes.'
-    $ git push
+    (:page, :home)         GET    /

+This command hunts through your application looking for delicious routes and gives you a nice overview about **URL, REQUEST**, and **PATH**.

 ### Templates with ERB